sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/README.md

 - Loading the raw and processed data from the `data/` folder.
 - Categorizing developer information needs into different classes based on the posts and sentences from Stack Overflow.
 - Building the final taxonomy of Developer Information Needs.
-- Evaluating the taxonomy through metrics like accuracy, F1-scores, and inter-annotator agreement.
-- Storing the results in the `results/` folder and evaluation metrics in the `evaluation/` folder.
-- Review the Results: After running the notebook, review the taxonomy results stored in the `results/` folder and the evaluation outputs stored in the `evaluation/` folder.
+- Review the Results: After running the notebook, review the taxonomy results stored in the `results/` folder

 ### Data
 - **Raw Data** : The raw Stack Overflow data used for the taxonomy analysis is stored in `data/raw_data/`.
 This includes CSV files containing relevant posts and metadata.